O-OF-N/poker/Readme.md

 This project has 2 methods in index.js and their functionalities are as described below:

 1) shuffleAndDeal

-        i Constructs all the 52 cards
+    * Constructs all the 52 cards
-        ii Shuffles them that way, each time the order is different iii Deals a single card.
+    * Shuffles them that way, each time the order is different
+    * Deals a single card.
-        iv If there are no more cards in the stack 'No cards to be dealt' will be printed.
+    * If there are no more cards in the stack 'No cards to be dealt' will be printed.
 Else the dealt card will be printed.

 2) playGame